 Potential Business Problems:

-Your financial services company is expanding and wants to open new offices in desirable parts of the country.
-(You may be asked to move to one of these new locations to help open the new office!)
-Your task is to extract, merge, transform, and analyze the dataset, coming up with a set of hypotheses and questions that have value for future exploration.
+The financial services company you work for is expanding and wants to open new offices in desirable parts of the country.
+Extract, merge, transform, and analyze datasets, coming up with a rank-ordered list of most desirable cities, along with a set of hypotheses and questions that have value for future exploration.

 Size: 99,337 courses (rows), each representing a single UIC course offered